sa6uhi/todo-api/README.md

     - 401 Unauthorized: `{ "detail": "Token has expired!" }` if the JWT token is expired.
     - 404 Not Found: `{ "detail": "User not found!" }` if the user does not exist in the database.
   - **Notes**:
-    - Deletes the authenticated user’s account automatically using their ID from the JWT token.
+    - Deletes the authenticated user’s account using the user ID from the JWT token.
     - All associated tasks are deleted due to cascading deletion.

 ### Task Endpoints